Sie sind hier

 If you are considering transitioning to a yogic vegetarian diet, there are many ways to do so.
 Being a vegetarian doesn’t mean just leaving the meat off the plate.
 Gradually you will develop a taste and appreciation for the flavors of well-spiced grains and vegetables, fresh fruits, and the many creative combinations a good vegetarian cook can offer; as well as an appreciation for the healing qualities of the yogic diet.

 One way to make the transition is to slowly and gradually begin to substitute vegetarian main dishes in your meals, and increase your intake of fresh fruits and vegetables.
 Or, try going vegetarian one or two days a week and gradually increasing the number of days.

 Another option is to start by removing all processed food from your diet and then begin decreasing the amount of meat you eat.
 And there’s always ‘cold turkey.’
-The transition diet Yogi Bhajan gave to his students in 1969 consisted of eating only fruits, nuts, and vegetables for thirty days.
-After thirty days, grains and dairy are added back in (see Diet Number One).
+One way to transition is to eat only fruits, nuts, and vegetables for thirty days.
+After thirty days, grains and dairy are added back in.

 We all have individual dietary needs.
 Each of us needs to find the right balance of foods that best serves our metabolism and bodily needs.
 Meals should look appetizing and taste good!

 There are many moral reasons for not eating meat.
 There are plenty of health reasons to become vegetarian::